-Screen Alarm Front-panel Alarm Description H2TU-C DS1 AL H2TU-C DS1 ALARMS (Figure 20 on page 32) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
+Screen Alarm Front-Panel Alarm Description H2TU-C DS1 H2TU-C DS1 ALARMS (see Figure 23 on page 35) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
 LAIS (a) LAIS Local Alarm Indication Signal-Indicates an AIS (all ones) pattern is transmitted from the local DS1 output port.
 The ALMP option determines whether AIS (default) or LOS is sent towards the CPE.
 DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 .
-LOF LOF Loss of Frame-Indicates the incoming DS1 frame pattern is other than the one selected, ESF or SF, by the FRMG option.
+LOF LOF Loss of Frame-Indicates the incoming DS1 payload does not contain the specific frame pattern, ESF or SF, selected by the FRMG option.
 Only occurs if the FRMG option is set to SF or ESF.
-H2TU-R DS1 AL ARMS (Figure 21) RLOS (b) RLOS Remote Loss of Signal-Loss of the H2TU-R DS1 input signal.
-RAIS RAIS Remote AIS Signal-Indicates an AIS (all ones) pattern is being transmitted from the remote DS1 output port.
-By default (see Figure 24 on page 39) AIS-CI (b) is sent towards the network.
-RAI RRAI Remote Alarm Indication-An RAI (yellow alarm) pattern is transmitted toward the network when an RAI pattern is detected at the H2TU-R input, and the signal from the network has defects.
-LRAI LRAI Line (Unit) Remote Alarm Indication-An RAI condition is detected at the remote and the signal from the line unit is error-free.
-PRM-NE PRMN Performance Report Messaging - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.
-PRM-FE PRMF Performance Report Messaging - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
-DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 .
+H2TU-R DS1 H2TU-R DS1 ALARMS (see Figure 24) RLOS (b) RLOS Remote Loss of Signal-Loss of the H2TU-R DS1 input signal.
+RAIS RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
+By default (see Figure 27 on page 42) AIS-CI (b) is sent towards the network.
+RAI RRAI Indicates an RAI alarm (yellow) from the CPE with errors from the line unit or network.
+LRAI LRAI Indicates an RAI alarm (yellow) from the CPE with an error-free signal from the line unit or network.
+PRM-NE PRMN Performance Report Messaging - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10-6 BER threshold at 648 events since 12:00:00 AM.
+PRM-FE PRMF Performance Report Messaging - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10-6 BER threshold at 648 events since 12:00:00 AM.
+DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10-6.
 LOF LOF Loss of Frame-Indicates the incoming DS1 payload does not contain the specific frame pattern, ESF or SF, selected by the FRMG option.
 Only occurs if the FRMG option is set to SF or ESF.